 Today, I want to try and analyse Andreas Pereira’s numbers over the past three seasons and highlight a significant decline in attacking output as a result of not cementing any one spot position on the pitch.

 At Granada in 2016/17, although the team got relegated, Pereira managed to put in performances that didn’t go unnoticed.
-He initially played out wide, he was then shifted to a more central position where he bagged 5 goals in 35 appearances in a not so fruitful campaign for the team.
+He initially played out wide, he was then shifted to a more central position where he bagged 5 goals in 35 appearances in a not so fruitful campaign for the team, in spite of what the online betting community predicted at the time.
 Below is the representation of how he managed to put in decent performances every week.

 Sh90 represents the number of shots taken every 90 minutes.
 2.38 every game is a decent number for an attacking midfielder in a team which only managed 4 wins.
 KP90 indicates he had created a lot of chances for his fellow teammates, but they have not taken all the chances created for them.
 Except for xGChain90 and xGBuildup90, the numbers for Pereira don’t look that bad considering the team’s final standings in La Liga.